chilif/eastwesthistory/README.md

 The first time "east met the west" was when Marco Polo and then of course the world wars.

 I plan to continue to add more years and events.
+In the initial stage, I will focus on Chinese history for the east.